oconnor663/jacko.io/posts/snooze.md

 Given the historical tire fire that is thread cancellation, it's remarkable that cancelling futures works as well as it does.
-The crucial difference is that Rust knows how to `drop` a future and clean up the resources it owns, particularly the lock guards.[^unaliased] The OS can clean up when a process exits, but for threads within a process it can't see who owns what, and it can only hope they clean up after themselves.
+The crucial difference is that Rust knows how to `drop` a future and clean up the resources it owns, particularly the lock guards.[^unaliased] The OS can clean up a process when it exits, but it can't tell which threads within a process own what, and it can only hope they clean up after themselves.

 [^unaliased]: Related to that, Rust knows that no part of an object is borrowed